Leaders Logo

 }

-In this example, when we clone a category, we also clone all the associated products.
-This ensures that we are not just referencing the same objects, but creating independent copies.
+In this example, when we clone a category, we also clone all the products associated with it.
+This ensures that we are not just referencing the same objects but creating independent copies.

 Complete Example of API with Prototype

-Now, let’s look at a complete example of an API that uses the Prototype pattern to manage products and categories.
+Now, let's see a complete example of an API that uses the Prototype pattern to manage products and categories.

 [ApiController]